SnapKit/SnapKit/README.md

 Snappy is a light-weight layout framework which wraps AutoLayout with a nicer syntax.
 Snappy has its own layout DSL which provides a chainable way of describing your NSLayoutConstraints which results in layout code that is more concise and readable.
 Snappy supports iOS and Mac OS X.

+> Snappy uses some Swift only features like function overloading it cannot be used from Objective-C. Because of this we’ve chosen to swap prefixes from Masonry’s `mas_` to `snp_` so you can use both Masonry and Snappy in the same project.

 ## What's wrong with NSLayoutConstraints?

 Under the hood Auto Layout is a powerful and flexible way of organising and laying out your views.
 However creating constraints from code is verbose and not very descriptive.